 Your search for “root canals near me” ends here.
-We do root canals procedures in our offices in Arkansas, Tennessee, and Missouri.
+We do root canal procedures in our offices in Arkansas, Tennessee, and Missouri.
 Dr. Higginbotham and his associates are general dentists who perform root canal treatments for their patients.
 A root canal is a procedure to treat patients when a tooth has a root that shows to have inflammation or an infection.
 In the root canal procedure, we take out the pulp within the root.
 We then place a sealant material inside the root to save the tooth.
-The process is not painful and you don’t always have to go to a specialist for the treatment.
-The tooth and area around the tooth are numbed.
+The process is not painful, and you don’t always have to go to a specialist for treatment.
+The tooth and the area around the tooth are numbed.
 There should be no pain after the procedure is done.
-Our dentist have many years of experience performing root canal treatments.
-They also attend many continuing education courses for the latest techniques and equipment for root canals.
+Our dentists have many years of experience performing root canal treatments.
+They also prioritize continuing education for the latest techniques and equipment for root canals.

 How Do I Prepare for a Root Canal?

 A root canal procedure does not require extensive preparation.
-However, some dos and don’ts must be followed for optimum recovery.
-Smoking should be avoided before and after the treatment, otherwise nicotine may restrict blood flow to the mouth, resulting in a prolonged recovery.
+However, you must follow some dos and don’ts for optimum recovery.
+Avoid smoking before and after the treatment, otherwise, nicotine may restrict blood flow to the mouth, resulting in a prolonged recovery.

 In addition, your doctor may prescribe antibiotics, which help reduce the risk of infection.
 Also, you may not be able to eat properly or without discomfort immediately after the treatment.
 So, it’s highly recommended to eat two hours prior in order to prepare for the root canal procedure.

 Finally, be sure to get any doubts or questions resolved before the procedure by discussing them freely with your dentist.
-It will provide you with the clarity and confidence you need to make you comfortable before the procedure.
-Are you searching for “root canal procedure near me”?
-Schedule an appointment at any of our convenient and multiple AR, TN, MO locations!
+It will provide you with the clarity and confidence you need to feel comfortable before the procedure.

 How Long does the Procedure Take?

 Typically, a root canal may take between 30 and 90 minutes.
 However, the exact duration depends on the location of the affected tooth.
-Teeth at the back of the mouth have more root canals that need to be cleaned out.
-Consequently they require more time to be treated.
+The teeth at the back of the mouth have more root canals that need to be cleaned out.
+Consequently, they require more time to be treated.

 Many patients ask about what to expect after a root canal procedure is done.
-Most patients will not experience any pain once the procedure is done.
-The root is removed so any aches from before will be gone.
-There maybe slight discomfort after the treatment in the jaw from the strain of having your mouth open for a long period of time.
+Most patients will not experience any pain after the procedure.
+The root is removed, so any aches from before will be gone.
+There may be slight discomfort after the treatment in the jaw from the strain of having your mouth open for a long period of time.
 However, this should eventually go away.
 There also might be some discomfort from the temporary crown or filling in place until the permanent crown is placed.
-If there is a pain that feels unbearable or unusual, then we suggest for patients to call our office for a post op appointment to make sure a retreat or adjustment is not needed.
+If there is pain that feels unbearable or unusual, we suggest that patients call our office for a post-op appointment to make sure a retreat or adjustment is not needed.

 Crown and Build-Up

-A dental crown and crown build-up may be needed depending on the severity of the decay with the tooth.
-Then after the root canal is complete, the tooth will go through treatment for a crown.
+A dental crown and crown build-up may be needed in addition to the root canal, depending on the severity of the decay with the tooth.
+Then, after the root canal is complete, the tooth will go through treatment for a crown.
 The patient will leave with a temporary crown and will wear it until the permanent crown is ready.
-Once the permanent crown arrives in a few weeks, patients will then come back in to have it placed.
+Once the permanent crown arrives in a few weeks, patients will come back in to have it placed.